What is CryptoLocker ransomware and how to protect against it

 ManageEngine DataSecurity Plus

-ManageEngine DataSecurity Plus is a sensitive data protector specifically design for companies that need to comply with HIPAA, PCI DSS, and GDPR.
+ManageEngine DataSecurity Plus is a sensitive data protector specifically designed for companies that need to comply with HIPAA, PCI DSS, and GDPR.
 The protection this service gives to files also makes it a good choice for blocking ransomware.
 It includes data discovery and categorization systems, which identify personally identifiable information (PII).

 Why do we recommend it?